 |Applicants Submitting SAT scores||71.9%|

-Let's take a look at all of these areas to get a better sense of what Stanford offers and if it might be a good fit for you.
+Let's take a look at all of these areas to get a clearer sense of what Stanford offers and if it sounds like the right college for you.

 Retention is the number of students that stay enrolled at a school over time.
 This is a way to get a sense of how satisfied students are with their school experience, and if they have the support necessary to succeed in college.

-Out of all the first-year, full-time undergrads who start at Stanford, around 86% come back the next year.
-Stanford's six-year graduation rate for undergrads is 95%.
-The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.
+Out of all the first-year, full-time undergrads who start at Stanford, around 86% are still enrolled their sophomore year.
+Around 95% of students who started at Stanford earn their Bachelor's degrees within six years.
+Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.
 Within six months of graduating, 50% of graduates receive at least one full-time job offer.

-Recent Stanford grads have an average starting salary of $78,000 a year.
-The average starting salary for all 2021 graduates was around $60,000 a year, though these numbers vary widely by major.
+The average starting salary for recent Stanford grads is $78,000 a year.
+Average starting salaries vary by discipline, but the average starting salary for all 2021 graduates was around $60,000 a year.

 An endowment is the total value of a school's investments, donations, and assets.
 Endowment is not necessarily an indicator of the quality of a school, but it can give you a sense of how much money a college can afford to invest in expanding programs, improving facilities, and support students.
-For each full-time student, Stanford spends about $104,781 a year.
+The school spends $104,781 for each full-time student enrolled.

 Cost is another important factor when choose a college.
 Some colleges may have high tuition, but do a better job at meeting students' financial need.
 Stanford meets 100% of the demonstrated financial need for undergraduates.
-First-year students that attend Stanford full-time are awarded $59,882 a year in financial aid, on average.
+The average financial aid package for a full-time, first-year student is around $59,882 a year.

 Students in the class of 2021 who had taken out student loans graduated with an average of $24,337 of debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.